 HISTORY AND TRADITIONS

-Saint Francis of Assisi College had its beginnings in 1981, when the husband and wife team of Dr. Evangeline Oñas-Orosco and Dr. Arturo Agapito Orosco, Sr., opened a two-classroom preparatory school in Talon III, Las Piñas City to provide affordable quality education for young children.
+Saint Francis of Assisi College, with a corporate name of Saint Francis de Assisi Educational Foundation, Inc., had its beginnings in 1981, when the husband-and-wife team of Dr. Evangeline Oñas-Orosco and Dr. Arturo Agapito Orosco, Sr., opened a two-classroom preparatory school in Talon III, Las Piñas City to provide affordable quality education for young children.
 By 1983, the school’s popularity was such that a two-storey, full elementary school building had to be constructed to meet the surrounding community needs.
 The opening of the high school department quickly followed in 1986, assuring placements for SFAC graduates in the secondary level.
 At the same time, two new campuses were established, one in Taguig City, and one in Los Baños, Laguna.

 In 1989, the tertiary level in SFAC came into being offering several courses both in degree and non-degree programs.
 New campuses have since been added: the Pamplona, Las Piñas campus in 1990, the Bacoor, Cavite campus in 1994, the Alabang, Muntinlupa campus in 1996.
 In the same year, 1996, Saint Anthony School of Las Piñas came under SFAC supervision and management.
 Dasmariñas, Cavite campus opened in 1999.
 The Biñan campus, in Laguna opened in 2006.
 In 2010, the Los Baños campus was renamed Saint Anthony School of Los Baños, named after the patron saint of the locality.
 The 10th campus, located in Sta.
 Rosa, Laguna accepts enrollees starting S.Y.
 2012 – 2013.
 In line with corporate branding moves, the Pamplona campus, being the smallest campus, moved its operation to the main campus in 2014.